0xgui/lily0x/readme.md

 [![Current Version](https://img.shields.io/github/tag/qmk/qmk_firmware.svg)](https://github.com/qmk/qmk_firmware/tags)

 This is my custom lily58 pro build.
+With the help of the [original](https://github.com/kata0510/Lily58/blob/master/Pro/Doc/buildguide_en.md) I managed to build this open source keyboard.

 This repo is a fork of qmk_firmware with my custom layout added in the lily58 keymaps.